RobolinkInc/doc-v2/docs/codrone-mini/python/05-LED/02-led-pattern.md

 ##### Description

-This function sets the color of the arm LED lights to flash in a particular pre-set pattern at a given speed.
+This function sets the color of CoDrone mini LED light and makes it flash in a particular pre-set pattern at a given speed.

 ##### Syntax
 Python:<br/>